A rate of interest that can vary during the term of the loan. Usually used when referring to mortgages.

 Automated Teller Machine (ATM) card

 A card that gives you access to your account through an ATM.
 If it’s a debit card, it will also work at retailers.
-Find an ATM near you.

 The amount of funds in your account ready for immediate withdrawal.